Fluid-Mechanics-Lund-University/canteraToFoam/README.md

 * **OpenFOAM-7-13**
   Most popular OpenFOAM foundation versions are all supported.
+* **Some ESI OpenFOAM versions (2112 and 2506)**
+  We have tested the code with OpenFOAM-v2112 and OpenFOAM-v2506, and it should work for all versions in between.
+Export the files in **OpenFOAM-7** format and you are ready to go.

   For ESI versions of OpenFOAM, results converted from OpenFOAM-7 can generally be used with only minor adjustments.
 * **Python 3** with the `Cantera` package installed